 There are several bus companies operating coaches for the trip, but I opted to go with Primera Plus.
 Don’t worry about heading to the bus station to buy tickets (or messing with their painfully slow websites).

 Just stop into one of the many Oxxos you’ll see around Guanajuato (Mexico’s version of 7-11), and buy your bus ticket from the cashier.

 A one-way trip will set you back around $7 USD, plus the cost of taxis to the bus station in Guanajuato and from the station in San Miguel (expect to pay $4-5 total).

 While Guanajuato is small and winding, San Miguel is much more spread out and open.
 It’s artsy, health-focused, and simply teeming with side streets and passageways to explore.

 After so much traveling, I often find myself overlooking markets because of how touristy and kitschy they can be.
 The Artisan Market in San Miguel, however, was one I spent an entire afternoon getting lost in.

 This market starts a short walk from the Plaza de Armas (don’t forget to stop there for some breathtaking views of the impossible-to-miss cathedral, and if you’re lucky, a street parade with mojigangas, which look like life-sized puppets dancing around (totally weird…but cool).

-Find the entrance to the market in a nondescript building along a side street, and prepare for an overwhelm of the senses.
+Find the entrance to the market in a nondescript building along a side street, and prepare for an overwhelming of the senses.

 The first portion of the market offers flowers galore.
 Keep making your way through, and you’ll see normal housewares, clothes, and locals doing their daily shopping.
 Beyond is a maze of souvenirs, but keep walking and you’ll find things like gorgeous rugs, Mexican chocolate, silver, jewelry, and so much more.